jaalto/project--shell-script-performance-and-portability/README.md

         ...
     }

-    # Bash one liner but much
-    # slower than 'eval' above
+    # Bash.
+Much slower than 'eval'.
     IFS=":" read -ra array <<< "$string"

     # In Linux, to see what Bash uses